-- 1. Set the parking brake. - 2.
+- 1. Set the parking brake and place the transmission in gear. - 2.
 Turn the fuel valve OFF.

 Transporting Your Honda

 - 3. Secure the vehicle with tie-down straps in the areas shown. - Suitable tie-down straps are available from your dealer. - Ordinary rope is not recommended because it can stretch under load. - Using tie-down straps in any other areas can damage your ATV. - 4.
 Rock the vehicle back and forth to make sure the tie-down straps are tight and the vehicle is secure.